If you would like to visit with one of our experienced attorneys for more information, contact us

 - Death or Disability.
-Who will be on the hook if you die?
-Or if you lose your hand in a freak boating accident?
-(We, of course, hope neither happens.)
+Who will take care of your lease agreements and practice if you suffer an accident and die or become seriously disabled?
 Will your insurance premiums have to go to your landlord and not your spouse?

 - Assignments.
 Will you be prevented from selling your practice until the end of the lease?
 If so, what kind of liability does that appear in the potential buyer's mind?

 This list is by no means exhaustive.
 Each and every word of the lease can have legal effect, and should therefore be scrutinized.